PelleLille/hsl-docs/eodrcpt.rst

 .. function:: SetMetaData(metadata)

-  Set the metadata for the next recipient(s).
+  Set the metadata for the the current, and subsequent, recipient(s).
 The metadata must be an array with both string keys and values.

   :param array metadata: metadata to set
   :rtype: none